What is a menstrual cycle?

 What is PMS?

-PMS affects most women and they can experience symptoms as early as two weeks before the first day of their period.
-Symptoms usually finish a few days after menstruation starts.
+Premenstrual syndrome affects most women before they get their period.
+Symptoms can begin early as two weeks before the first day of their period and usually finish a few days after menstruation starts.

 Physical symptoms of PMS include: